bugbash/selenium-kiwix/README.md

 What would we like you to do?
 -----------------------------
-If you want to work on automating tests: Fork this repository, work on your copy of the respository, and send us pull requests when you've got something to share.
+   * If you want to work on automating tests: Fork this repository, work on your copy of the respository, and send us pull requests when you've got something to share.

-Bonus points: online CI, for instance travis-ci.org integrates well with github projects.
+   * Bonus points: online CI, for instance travis-ci.org integrates well with github projects.

-If you want to report bugs, feature requests, quirks, etc. file them here https://github.com/Bug-Bash/selenium-kiwix/issues *Before you file* please check for known (reported) [bugs](http://sourceforge.net/p/kiwix/bugs/ "List of Kiwix bugs on SourceForge"), read the [discussions](http://sourceforge.net/p/kiwix/discussion/ "Discussions on SourceForge for Kiwix"), etc.
+   * If you want to report bugs, feature requests, quirks, etc. file them here https://github.com/Bug-Bash/selenium-kiwix/issues *Before you file* please check for known (reported) [bugs](http://sourceforge.net/p/kiwix/bugs/ "List of Kiwix bugs on SourceForge"), read the [discussions](http://sourceforge.net/p/kiwix/discussion/ "Discussions on SourceForge for Kiwix"), etc.

 Test Automation
 ===============
+Yes please, particularly for the Android app and the kiwix-serve web server.
+Your choice of test automation framework, however it'll need to be freely available and able to be used free of charge.
+Bonus points for well structured, maintainable automated tests that others can read and comprehend.